Tyler-Murphy/parallel-test/README.md

 This test runner runs all asynchronous tests concurrently, which can speed up tests if a test suite includes lots of tests that perform asynchronous operations.

-I made this because I didn't find a runner that runs all tests at once, and was easy for me to understand and extend.
+I made this because I didn't find another runner that runs all tests at once.

 ### Usage

 An assertion library isn't included, so use whichever you'd like.
-If the errors thrown include `expected` and `actual` properties (like in the node core `assert` library), a diff will be displayed.
+I like to use node's `assert` library.
+If the errors thrown include `expected` and `actual` properties (like in the node `assert` library), a diff will be displayed.

 A test ends when its code finishes running, or the promise it returns has settled.